FabioLusha/LushaSavoiu/README.md

+# LushaSavoiu
-# Repository for the SE2 eMall: project (year 2022)
+Repository for the SE2 RASD eMall project (year 2022)